Lecithin is a type of fat found in every cell of our body. Lecithin consists, among other things, of phosphorus, vitamin B and fatty acids.

 - plant-based oils

-Due to our way of life and the emergence of “fast food” it is easier not to get enough lecithin.
+Due to our way of life and the emergence of “fast food,” it is easier not to get enough lecithin.
 One of the reasons for this is the fact that the treatment of prepared food is a process that breaks down the lecithin.
-Food that does originally contain lecithin, therefore, no longer has this in sufficient sizes when it has reached our plate.
+Food that does initially contain lecithin, therefore, no longer has this in sufficient sizes when it has reached our plate.

 Benefits of Lecithin?